 International students may also submit IELTS (International English Language Testing System) scores in lieu of the TOEFL.
 The ISU Graduate College minimum is 6.5.
 Individual graduate programs may require higher TOEFL or IELTS scores for admission.

-Graduates of regionally-accredited U.S. institutions who do not intend to seek an advanced degree at ISU may wish to undertake some graduate-level coursework and enroll as nondegree graduate students.
-They may:
+Students who do not intend to seek an advanced degree at ISU may:

 - transfer graduate credits earned at ISU to other institutions,